 The Office of Student Conduct supports the fostering and development of students at the University by promoting honor, integrity, and ethical decision making.
 Any person may report suspected misconduct (includes Student Conduct Adversely Affecting Members of the University Community or the University) by a UNC – Chapel Hill student to the University Honor System.
 A report may be filed using the online reporting system.

 Carolina Women’s Center

 Offers educational programming about interpersonal violence and helps facilitate HAVEN trainings for students, faculty, and staff.
 Works toward eradicating sex trafficking in the state and worldwide through policy and advocacy efforts.

-Supports a safe inclusive environment for UNC-Chapel Hill students of all sexualities, gender identities and gender expressions, with drop-in support hours on Wednesdays 3-5pm.
+Supports a safe inclusive environment for UNC-Chapel Hill students of all sexualities, gender identities and gender expressions, with drop-in support hours on Wednesdays & Thursdays from 3-5pm.
 Provides support when reporting interpersonal violence to medical, legal, or university staff.